How to Help Your Anxious Pets

 Ways to Help Your Anxious Pets

-How do we help our anxious pets.
-Fortunately, there are more tools and information on how to help your anxious pets.
+Let’s learn a little about how to help your anxious pets.
 While oftentimes veterinary medicine is useful, there are some natural and effective ways to alleviate our pets stress and improve anxious behaviors.

 Change the environment

 If your dog shows anxiety over dogs and people passing by outside a front window to your home, consider reducing their view by moving furniture, closing blinds, or adding opaque window coverings.
 Since your dogs are respondent to their environment that is the first consideration after medical that I would focus on.
 This also includes adding white noise machines, or leaving music on so your pets can’t identify concerning trigger sounds.
 If you have slick floors, consider using carpet runners or rugs to help with traction if your pet is sensitive to them.
+Simply put, environmental changes are a great first step to help your dog relax.

 Enrichment, Enrichment, Enrichment